 In the following we use the term “curation project” to mean quite generally an activity “planned and designed to achieve a particular aim ranging from the creation of new data to the preservation of existing data with a particular preservation aim.

 Section 4.1 outlines the stages of the lifecycle.
 Subsections 4.2 to 4.5 provide a brief description of each stage.
-The following subsections provide details of activities identified for each stage and relate them to the information topics identified is Section 3.
+The following subsections provide details of activities identified for each stage and relate them to the information topics identified in Section 3.

 Information Lifecycle stages